chloejin525/personal-website/README.md

-This is the repo for my personal webiste which will be published soon.
+This is the repo for my personal website which will be published soon.